wen1225/Object-Detection-Project/README.md

    > The part where it says, "Once you have activated your virtual environment, the name of the environment should be displayed..." doesn't apply to us since we're not using Windows.

- -In the midst of  following the guide, you might encounter an error from typing the code below.
+ - In the midst of  following the guide, you might encounter an error from typing the code below.

  ![screenshot_1](sc1.png)